hamishwp/Nhanes2021/NHANES-BP-Appendix.knit.md

 \end{tabular}
 \end{table}

-\subsection{Errors in blood pressure measurement or recording}\label{sec:errors}
+## Errors in blood pressure measurement or recording {#sec:errors}

 The blood pressure measurement or recording errors were found particularly in the home measurements.
 While these did not destroy the usefulness of the home measurements, they did require some attention and decisions for how to work with these defects.
 We also consider them inherently interesting, and worth registering for future researchers working on these or similar data.
-In particular, the problem we have called ``dependent replication'' was entirely unexpected, although not unprecedented, and is of particular concern to researchers trying to estimate individual variation in clinically relevant measures.
+In particular, the problem we have called “dependent replication” was entirely unexpected, although not unprecedented, and is of particular concern to researchers trying to estimate individual variation in clinically relevant measures.

-\subsubsection{Last-digit preference}\label{sec:lastdigit}
+### Last-digit preference {#sec:lastdigit}

-Mild tendency for observers to prefer certain last digits in reporting BP measurements has been reported in other studies, though an analysis of the 1999 wave of NHANES reported no last-digit preference (Ostchega et al. 2003).\\
+Mild tendency for observers to prefer certain last digits in reporting BP measurements has been reported in other studies, though an analysis of the 1999 wave of NHANES reported no last-digit preference [@ostchega2003national].
-The last-digit preference in NHANES III, on the other hand, is substantial, with about 26.7\% of all the clinic-measured systolic BP measurements ending in 0, but only about 31.9\% ending in 4 or 6.
+The last-digit preference in NHANES III, on the other hand, is substantial, with about 26.7% of all the clinic-measured systolic BP measurements ending in 0, but only about 31.9% ending in 4 or 6.
 Because the shifts due to last-digit preference are presumably small, we expect them to have little effect on the main effects that we are examining in this paper, but they do increase the probability of two measurements being rounded to the same value, something that needs to be taken into account in examining the problem of dependent replication.

 \begin{table}[!h]
 \centering
-\caption{\label{tab:digit-summary}Summary data for BP end digits}
+\caption{(\#tab:digit-summary)Summary data for BP end digits}
 \centering
 \begin{tabular}[t]{llrrrrr}
 \toprule